garypotato/ticket-booking-app/README.md

 # train-ticket booking application
-This mobile-friendly app is based on React and Redux
+This mobile-friendly app is based on React and Redux :bowtie:
-##
+##  Wha